 Photography is an international language!
-Photography and film are two of the most powerful mediums in the world, because of the power of imagery.
+Photography and film are still changing the world, through the power of imagery.
 If you want a quick overview of the essentials… fill the frame, rule of thirds, golden ratio, and lighting such as the golden hour, you can find them here.
 Lots of the best photographers, give the universal advice, take your camera everywhere.
 Never stop shooting!
 Fortunately, the concepts of composition and lighting apply to film making too.
-One of the techniques that separates the legends from the rest of the pack is that they do what everyone else is doing, and add something else that is uniquely theirs.
+One of the techniques that separates the legends is that they do what everyone else is doing, and add something else that is uniquely theirs.

 In Camera Techniques

-Here’s just a few of the thousands of high-end wedding photographers embracing the overexposed film look with a shallow depth of field.
+Here’s just a few of the famous high-end wedding photographers embracing the overexposed film look with a shallow depth of field.

 2-3 stops overexposed | Erich McVey